 - Slit open along the groove and remove the hard white spine.

 - Remove fibers on surface while breaking them into small pieces.

 - Grind palmyra sprouts and other ingredients into a coarse powder using food processor or mixer-grinder; you may have to grind them in 2 or 3 batches because of its volume.

 - Serve as an evening snack with hot cup of coffee or tea.

-You can also cook Palmyra sprouts using charcoal grill or BBQ grill that enhances its flavor.
+You can also cook Palmyra sprouts using charcoal grill or BBQ grill that largely enhances its earthen flavor.